germal/OpenCVB/README.md

 the “PyStream.py” import.
 There are numerous examples of how to do this: see AddWeighted_Trackbar_PS.py or Camshift_PS.py.
 The “_PS” suffix is an OpenCVB convention that indicates it is a Python Streaming script that expects a stream of RGB and Depth images.
+NOTE: The Python script name MUST END WITH \_PS for PyStream.py to work.
 To see the list of all the Python Streaming scripts, select the pre-defined subset group called “\<PyStream\>”.

 Python scripts show up in the list of algorithms in the OpenCVB user interface and each Python script will be run when performing the regression tests.
 To